-a successful service request procedure invoked as a response to a paging request from the network and before the release of the N1 NAS signalling connection.
+a) a successful service request procedure invoked as a response to a paging request from the network and before the release of the N1 NAS signalling connection; or

+b) the AMF receives an indication from the lower layers that the RRC connection has been resumed for a UE in 5GMM-IDLE mode with suspend indication and this resumption is a response to a paging request from the network, and before the:

+1) release of the N1 NAS signalling connection; or

+2) suspension of the N1 NAS signalling connection due to user plane CIoT 5GS optimization i.e. before the UE and the AMF enter 5GMM-IDLE mode with suspend indication.

 If the service request procedure was triggered due to 5GSM downlink signalling pending, the procedure for assigning a new 5G-GUTI can be initiated by the network after the transport of the 5GSM downlink signalling.